EserYueksel/pythonZ/README.md

 # pythonZ
-learning Python on my rasperryPi
+learning Python on my rasperryPi with VisualCode